rajatverma707/SpringBoot/README.md

 # SpringBoot
-This repos is related to spring boot features
+This repo is related to spring boot features